threefoldtech/weblets_pocs/README.md

 - Use VServer to terminate RMB over http, [see](poc2/README.md)

-## POC3: NodJS as Backend Stellar Examples
+## POC3: NodeJS as Backend Stellar Examples

 - Use NodeJS as backend to import and get balance for stellar wallets, [see](poc3/README.md)